Learning a Trade for a New Career

 AAS degree and certificate programs at trade schools and community colleges usually take 1-2 years to complete.
 They usually require few or no liberal arts or general education courses, unlike a 4-year degree program or an Associate of Arts (AA) or Associate of Science (AS) program.

 These programs typically include extensive hands-on training. through internships and externships, alongside classroom coursework.
 Financial planning, job placement, and internship placement assistance are offered at many schools.
 Usually the minimum prerequisite credential for one of these programs is a high school diploma or the equivalent, but it is important to check with the individual program for additional requirements.
 For instance, aspiring construction workers may need to have a certain level of physical fitness in order to complete the necessary job tasks.

 Trade schools may also provide additional business or accounting courses to help students become more adept in all aspects of their field.
 Some trade schools help troubled youth and disabled or mentally challenged individuals gain employment and life skills.

-Prospective trade school students are advised to do their own research before enrolling in any vocational program so that they have realistic expectations on what education, licenses or certifications may be required.
+Prospective trade school students are advised to do their own research before enrolling in any vocational program so that they have realistic expectations on what education, licenses, or certifications may be required for their chosen career.
 They should also research the actual salaries associated with that profession.
 Some career titles for graduates of trade schools include: